 Five Sisters Blues Café blends Southern comfort food with live blues music inside a historic building.

 The menu features fried chicken, shrimp and grits, gumbo, and brunch favorites.
-Because live music often accompanies dinner service, the restaurant offers a lively atmosphere.
+Because live music often accompanies dinner service, the restaurant offers a lively atmosphere that feels distinct from the rest of downtown.

 Places to Drink in Pensacola